epicnerd1990/hawgts/TO-DO.md

 - Change tasker/cmd data to process json instead of "&" syntax?
     - Can write template json in KWGT to send to tasker
 - Integerate TV templates into widget once TV Remote is complete
+- Create Device Icon ring
+    - Merge with device icon touch
+    - Ensure it works in all positions

 ###### #####################################